Kakiooo/EnemyMovementLogic-For-XCom/README.md

 <br/>2.setting Player Game object as the target for individual enemies
 <br/>3.Put All enemy under EnemyManager GameObject.
 <br/>4.Add EnemyManagerSc to Manager, and enemyMovement to Individuals.
+<br/>5.Only normal enemy need to be put as the children of EnemyManager
 ## Logic of Code
 <br/>-First Enemy will get a list that contain all the Transform info of the Barricades which is also called Covers.
 <br/>-Then enemy will first search for random closest cover to go